Not getting paid doesn’t happen by accident.

 In the above example, the solution was obvious.

 Either get someone in to process all the invoices and the cash receipts or outsource it.

 Private medical practice is a business.
 It must be managed as a business; end of.

 Without putting too fine a point on it, failure to ensure the invoicing and accounts process is not 100% efficient is pretty much guaranteed to lead to the business having cash flow issues.

-DON’T LEAVE IT UNTIL FRIDAY – DO IT NOW!!
+DON’T LEAVE IT UNTIL FRIDAY – GET ON WITH IT!!